mondaugen/856_for_zellersasn/doc/manual.md

 &#x394; knob's position.
 This knob turned all the way clockwise does no scaling to the tempo, it turned all the way counter-clockwise quadruples the tempo.

-With the FADE/GAIN/(FBK) switch in the middle position, turn the GAIN knob all the way counter-clockwise.
-The loop should not sound the next time it plays (the gain adjustment will not be immediate).
-Put the N1/BAR/N2/N3 switch in the middle position.
+With the FADE/GAIN/FBK switch in the middle position, turn the GAIN knob all the way counter-clockwise.
+This will turn down the note all the way, turning it off.
+Put the N1/N2/N3 switch in the middle position.
 You are now controlling the second note set.
 Turn the LEN knob to about half, the TMPO/REP knob to about half.
 Set the FREE/QUANT/SKIP to the middle position and turn the &#x394; knob to the middle.
 Now turn up the GAIN knob to maximum.
 You should hear many repeated copies of the beginning of your loop.
 Try adjusting the TMPO/REP knob to add fewer or more copies.
 Try adjusting the &#x394; knob to change the time between the repeats.

 You can choose to sample a different part of your loop.
-To do this, set the STRIDE/ABS/(UNI) knob in the middle position and move the POS knob.
+To do this, set the STRIDE/ABS/UNI knob in the middle position and move the POS knob.
 You will hear the part of the loop that is sampled change based on where the POS knob is.

 The pitch of the repeats can be controlled.
 Set the TMPO/REP knob to maximum to